 Stanford University also claimed our award for career support because of the services its career development center provides to its students and graduates.
 In addition to career counseling, the university’s career development center offers career fair strategies, a jobs and internships database, a letter of recommendation service, and an on-campus interview program.
 Stanford University also offers an alumni mentoring program that enables students to receive career and academic advice from graduates.

 Georgia Southern University received our award for financial support.
-According to the National Center of Education Statistics (NCES), 90% of full-time beginning undergraduate students received financial aid in the 2010-2011 school year.
+According to the National Center of Education Statistics (NCES), 90% of full-time beginning undergraduate students received financial aid.
 Georgia Southern University’s department of financial aid includes 23 full-time staff dedicated to providing accessible financial aid services that enable students to pursue a college degree.
 Students have access to federal, state, and local government grants and scholarship, institutional grants and scholarships, and student loan programs.

 Johns Hopkins University claimed our award for technology support.
 U.S. News & World Report placed the university first in the student service and technology category of the top online graduate computer information technology programs.
 The Baltimore-based university offers its online students 24/7 live technical support, a smartphone application with which students can access course material, and live streaming video.

 The best online master’s degree programs enable students to quickly and easily communicate with their peers and their professors.
 This is why Colorado State University received our award for student engagement and accreditation.
 U.S. News & World Report ranked Colorado State University second in student engagement and accreditation of the top online graduate computer information technology programs.
 The ease of communication between students and professors is illustrated by the amount of time it takes instructors to respond to their learner’s questions: 12 hours.
 They also have 40 weekly office hours and they monitor student logins to the course management system, according to U.S. News.